ChloeZzzzz/IT-Project-eportfolio/README.md

 </p>

 **Export Folio**
-To export an e-portfolio, a url or PDF can be generated based on user selection.
-The url is a link to a web page presenting user's e-portfolio in a flipping book format.
-User could share this link to viewers, which could allow them to access without log in.
+To export an e-portfolio, a url and PDF can be generated based on user selection.
+The url is a link to a web page presenting user's e-portfolio.
+User could share this link to viewers if the e-portfolios are set to be public.
 A PDF of that eportfoilo could also be downloaded.
 <p align="center">
   <img src="README_Assets/export_folio.png"  width="600" >
 </p>